CTU-IIG/thermocam-pcb/README.md

 `./build/thermocam-pcb -p import.json --enter-poi=export.json -r recording.avi`

+To show the saved points with the image at the time of saving (can be later used as a reference for tracking), run:

+`./build/thermocam-pcb -s points.json`

 ### Setting video as input instead of camera

 Add the path to your video to the arguments as `-v myvideo.avi`.